rsdoiel/antenna/socal_north.md

 date: 2025-01-15, updated: 2025-01-15, from: The LAist

-GoFundMe has become a quick source for help from the community, but during a disaster, it can impact federal assistance.
+GoFundMe and other crowdfunding sites have become a quick source for help from the community, but during a disaster, they can impact federal assistance.

 <br>